 The Snapdragon 778G is an Octacore processor built on 6nm technology where 4 Kyro 670 cores are clocked at 2.4 Ghz and the other 4 Kyro 670 cores are clocked at 1.9 Ghz.
 The GPU here is Adreno 642L and has an X53 5G Modem for better connectivity.

 The performance of the Samsung Galaxy A52s’ Snapdragon 778G isn’t bad, but it isn’t on par with competing smartphones at the same price level.
 Everyday performance is smooth, and pretty much every regular work app loads without a hiccup.
 The chipset inside is powerful enough for basic multitasking.

-The overall performance of this chip is good and with 8GB RAM, the device manages to run anything that you throw at.
+The overall performance of this chip is good and with 8GB RAM, the device manages to run anything that you throw at it.
 The normal daily tasks are smooth and surfing, gaming, shooting, watching are no problem and in terms of gameplay.

 Although the graphics performance is not quite as impressive as Motorola Edge 20 or Xiaomi 11 lite NG 5G it’s very close and considering the price in mind we should expect more from the A52s 5G.

-We played Call of Duty Mobile, BGMI at Very High graphics and frame rate settings with no noticeable heating issues or frame drop but as we used the 6GB RAM version the device response slowly after a long period of gameplay and we have to clear the memory sometimes.
+We played Call of Duty Mobile, and BGMI at Very High graphics and frame rate settings with no noticeable heating issues or frame drop but as we used the 6GB RAM version the device responded slowly after a long period of gameplay and we have to clear the memory sometimes.